-If you have three or more people, consider calling ahead to hire a snowshoe guide.
-At $35 per person you’ll receive a trail pass, all equipment, and a guide for two hours.
+If you have three or more people, consider calling ahead to hire a snowshoe guide to receive a trail pass, all equipment and a guide for two hours.

-Whether you’re on the trail for 20 minutes or 3 hours, leave time for a meal in the cozy warmth of Galena Lodge.
-Home cooked meals sourced from local ingredients complement the excellent selection of beer, wine, and extra large cookies.
+Whether you’re on the trail for 20 minutes or three hours, leave time for a meal in the cozy warmth of Galena Lodge.
+Home-cooked meals sourced from local ingredients complement the excellent selection of beer, wine and extra large cookies.

 4. Southwestern Idaho: Bogus Basin Mountain Recreation Area

-For a truly unique experience head to Bogus Basin after the sun goes down for night snowshoeing.
-Trailside solar powered lamps illuminate the route, making for easy night-time navigation.
+For a truly unique experience head to Bogus Basin after the sun goes down for night snowshoeing in Idaho.
+Trailside solar-powered lamps illuminate the route, making for easy nighttime navigation.
 Call ahead to confirm night snowshoe dates and hours.